vtex-apps/store-components/docs/ProductSKUAttributes.md

 ## Configuration

-1. Import the `vtex.store-components` app to your theme's dependencies in the `manifest.json`, for example:
+1. Add the `vtex.store-components` app to your theme's dependencies in the `manifest.json` file:

 ```json
   "dependencies: {